Martins6/LinkedIn_Feed_Bot/README.md

 from LinkedIn_Feed_Bot import md_writer
 from LinkedIn_Feed_Bot import md_to_pdf

-# Currently, it is only supported Firefox and Google Chrome browser.
+# Currently, it only supports Firefox and Google Chrome browser.
 bot = LinkedInBot.bot('chrome')

 bot.sign_in(secret.username, secret.password)